Installation

 Copies feature files

-All source files are written into features/like/ in your project.
+All source files are written into features/follow/ in your project.
 You own every file immediately.

 02